2021-22 PASA Webinar Series

 The silver lining of the health and social crises that disrupted education as we knew it is the long-awaited opportunity to design authentic, student-centered, equity-focused programs, policies, and practices.
-The nine-part 2021-22 PASA Webinar Series will focus on the “redesign characteristics” identified by the national initiative, “An American Imperative: A New Vision for Public Schools.”
+The eight-part 2021-22 PASA Webinar Series will focus on the “redesign characteristics” identified by the national initiative, “An American Imperative: A New Vision for Public Schools.”
 Each webinar features a bright spot occurring within our Pennsylvania school districts.
 Some redesign characteristics are in the development stage and others are fully implemented.
 Participate in the entire series for an opportunity to learn and share with leaders across the Commonwealth.
 (Sessions will be recorded and shared with registrants.)

 September 15: A Future-Driven Framework for Thriving After a Pandemic

 The presentation will provide a framework for using the challenges faced by school districts during the pandemic to launch educational change aligned with AASA's Learning 2025 Report which focuses on the areas of: developing an equitable school culture that focusses on the whole child and ensures that no students are marginalized in the educational system; developing future-focused instructional methods and data collection systems for measuring and improving social, emotional, and cognitive growth; and ensuring that district and community resources are aligned with stated goals.
 Participants will receive materials and access to a slide deck template with resources that will allow them to make similar presentations tailored to the specific needs of their school districts.

 October 13: Creating a Community-Aligned Culture that Supports the Whole Learner